 In addition to being a complete waste of money, puppy and kitten replacement formulas will also kill orphaned wild critters, squirrels in particular.
-Squirrels do not have the ability to digest albumin (which is a protein found in eggs, commonly found in most manufactured replacement milks).
-Here is a simple, dirt cheap, do it yourself recipe that is tried and true.
+Squirrels do not have the ability to digest albumin (which is a protein found in eggs, commonly found in most manufactured replacement milk).
+Here is a simple homemade wildlife milk replacement formula that is tried and true.

 To be perfectly honest, most wildlife “rehabilitation” books & guides are not designed to actually save lives, they’re designed to end them.
 It’s a fact, albeit a sad one.

 While we obviously recommend that you bring any orphaned baby to a rehabilitation specialist in your area, that’s not always possible.
 This little girl below was discovered by a neighbors dog who very proudly carried her home, she was in rough shape, dehydrated and cold.

 BEFORE YOU START: Do not feed a cold animal!

 If you just found an orphaned baby critter, be sure the animal is warm BEFORE you feed it.
 If it is cold, it will be unable to digest the food and will die.
 Place a towel over a heating pad and gently & slowly warm the critter before feeding.